JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 Hopefully that's all that needs to be delocalized!

-**Note:** This patch is largely untested.
+**Note:** This patch is largely untested and was created mostly automatically.
 Use at your own discretion!

 ## How to apply
 - Download the [xdelta file](wa_honorifics.xdelta) and apply to your **Data/Game/ENG/Script.sdat** file using Delta Patcher.
 For example, `C:\Program Files (x86)\Steam\steamapps\common\WHITE ALBUM\Data\Game\ENG\Script.sdat`